gmberton/MegaLoc/README.md

 # MegaLoc
 An image retrieval model for any localization task, which achieves SOTA on most VPR datasets, including indoor and outdoor ones.
+[Link to paper](https://arxiv.org/abs/2502.17237)

 ### Using the model
 You can use the model with torch.hub, as simple as this